cybercolombia/cybercolombia.github.io/_pages/quantum/members.md

       [LinkedIn](https://www.linkedin.com/in/luis-seijas-chemistry/)

   - image_path: "/assets/images/quantum/members/GustavoCaceres.jpg"
-    title: "Mg.
-Gustavo Caceres"
+    title: "Gustavo Cáceres, MSc"
     excerpt: |
       Gustavo Cáceres Castellanos holds a degree in Systems Engineering, a Master’s degree in Information and Communication Sciences, and a specialization in Systems.
 He is a Full Professor at the Universidad Pedagógica y Tecnológica de Colombia (UPTC), affiliated with the School of Systems and Computer Engineering (EISC), with over 35 years of teaching experience.
 He is a researcher at the Information Management Research Group (GIMI).
       During his sabbatical year (2023), he designed the micro-curriculum for teaching quantum computing for the Systems and Computer Engineering program at UPTC.
 He currently leads the creation and formalization of the Center for Quantum Computing and Emerging Technologies for Boyacá (C3B), a transversal and interdisciplinary unit open to the entire university, as well as the Specialized Quantum Computing Research Seed Group (ICCE-UPTC).
-      He is responsible for the high-performance GPU simulation infrastructure based on an NVIDIA GeForce RTX 5090 (32 GB GDDR7) and ZBook Fury workstations, optimized for high-fidelity quantum simulations using Qiskit, Pennylane, cuQuantum, and Cirq.
+      He is responsible for the high-performance GPU simulation infrastructure based on an NVIDIA GeForce RTX 5090 (32 GB GDDR7) and ZBook Fury workstations, optimized for high-fidelity quantum simulations using Qiskit, PennyLane, cuQuantum, and Cirq.
       He is currently developing a research project focused on fostering “quantum thinking” through gamified platforms for the UPTC academic community.
 His vision integrates cutting-edge research, human talent development, and technology transfer, linking the C3B with research groups and graduate programs in the Faculty of Engineering, as well as with the needs of Boyacá’s productive sector.
       [LinkedIn](https://www.linkedin.com/in/gustavo-c%C3%A1ceres-castellanos-88604213/)
   - image_path: "/assets/images/quantum/members/JoseManuelEscorcia.png"
-    title: "Mg.José Manuel Escorcia Tafur"
+    title: "Dr. José Manuel Escorcia Tafur"
     excerpt: |
       José Manuel Escorcia Tafur is an Assistant Professor at Universidad EAFIT and Head of the Undergraduate Program in Mathematical Engineering.
 He holds a Ph.D. in Mathematics from the Instituto de Matemática Pura e Aplicada —IMPA—, a Master’s degree in Applied Mathematics from the University of Puerto Rico at Mayagüez, and a degree in Mathematics from Universidad de Cartagena.
 His research focuses on nonlinear partial differential equations, soliton dynamics, modulational instability, blow-up phenomena, variable-coefficient systems, and reaction-diffusion models.
       He is also interested in quantum computing, particularly in its connections with mathematical modeling, scientific computing, the simulation of dynamical systems, and the development of computational approaches for applied problems.
 He has taught the Quantum Computing course at Universidad EAFIT and is willing to contribute to quantum-related projects from the perspective of his mathematical background and expertise, especially in areas where analytical modeling, differential equations, dynamical systems, numerical methods, and scientific computing can support the development of quantum computing applications.